ASR

 Practical considerations for developers considering OpenAI's Whisper ASR

-On March 1st, Open AI announced that developers could now access the Whisper Speech-to-Text model via easy to use APIs.
+On March 1st 2023, Open AI announced that developers could access the Open AI Whisper Speech-to-Text model via easy-to-use REST APIs.
 OpenAI also released APIs to GPT3.5, the LLM behind the buzzy ChatGPT product.
+General availability of the next version of LLM - GPT 4 is expected in July 2023.

-By taking over the responsibility of hosting this model and making it accessible via easy-to-use APIs, Open AI addresses both of the above limitations.
+By now taking over the responsibility of hosting this model and making it accessible via easy-to-use APIs, both Open AI and Voicegain addresses the first two limitations.

-This article highlights some of the key strengths and limitations of using Whisper - whether using Open AI's APIs or hosting it on your own.
+This article highlights some of the key strengths and limitations of using Whisper - whether using Open AI's APIs, Voicegain APIs or hosting it on your own.

 Strengths